ZT712002/tp/docs/UserGuide.md

     *   `n/<NAME>`: **Required.** The full name of the client.
     *   `c/<CONTACT>`: **Required.** The client's phone number.
     *   `id/<NRIC>`: **Required.** The client's unique NRIC number (acts as a primary key).
     *   `p/<POLICY_NAME>`: *Optional.* The name of a base policy to assign to the client as a placeholder.
 The policy must already exist in the main policy list.
-Only 1 policy can be added in this command.

 *   **Examples:**
     *   To add a client without an initial policy: